By Gareth Watkins

 But times have changed, and we now have greater diversity in Parliament – due in part to the MMP voting system (Mixed Member Proportional), in place since 1996.
 An example of this diversity is MP Jan Logie, who has been a List MP since 2011.
 Here’s an edited excerpt from her maiden speech where she celebrates the “beauty of difference”:

-And there’s a special screening of material from the homosexual law reform period on Saturday 9 July at 4.30pm at Ngā Taonga Sound & Vision, Wellington.
+Check out RNZ's Documentary, '20 Years Out!
+Homosexual Law reform in New Zealand' and join us for a special screening of material from the homosexual law reform period on Saturday 9 July at 4.30pm, at Ngā Taonga Sound & Vision in Wellington.

 A special thank you to Linda Evans, Lesbian and Gay Archives of New Zealand, for help with this blog.